victor-onoja/myReviews/README.md

 JavaScript mini project.

 ## about
-Implementing a reviews feature addition
+Implementing a reviews feature addition.